elemel/fungeon-call/chapters/1/README.md

 #####]######
 ```

 Below is a log of exploring the smaller dungeon.
-The position at each tick is marked `@`.
+Your position at each tick is marked `@`.

 ```
 Tick counter: 0